jlevy/og-equity-compensation/README.md

 [exercising stock options](#stock-options).

-[What to negotiate](#negotiation-tips) and [when to exercise](#some-stock-option-scenarios) are among the many equity-based decisions individuals have to make, any or all of which can have major financial outcomes.
+[What to negotiate](#negotiation-tips) and [when to exercise](#some-stock-option-scenarios) are among the many decisions individuals have to make when it comes to equity compensation, any or all of which can have **major financial outcomes.**
-Furthermore, because the value of employee equity is determined by the fate of the company, when a company does not succeed, an employee’s equity may be [worth nothing](#what-is-private-stock-worth?), and the [costs](#taxes-on-equity-compensation) of [exercising](#stock-options) may not be recouped.
+Because the value of employee equity is determined by the fate of the company, when a company does not succeed, an employee’s equity may be [worth nothing](#what-is-private-stock-worth?), and the [costs](#taxes-on-equity-compensation) of [exercising](#stock-options) may not be recouped.
-When a company does succeed, an employee may fall into [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences of their equity decisions.
+When a company does succeed, an employee may fall into [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences of their decisions.

 Although understanding the technicalities of equity compensation does not guarantee fortune will smile upon you as warmly as it did the early hires of Facebook, we do believe